recording & results

 • We’ve established a good understanding of seasonal patterns of many of the species (local breeders, migratory and vagrants) which can be used as base levels for future results to see any changes.

-• The results are greatly increasing the knowledge of seabird movements around New Zealand, particularly the northern area
+• The results are greatly increasing the knowledge of seabird movements around New Zealand, particularly the northern area.

-• In 2021/2022 The Petrel Station tours (and sightings we recorded from a Kermadec Islands tour) accounted for 24% of all the rare bird records for New Zealand!
+• In 2021/2022 The Petrel Station tours (and sightings we recorded from a Kermadec Islands expedition) accounted for 24% of all the rare bird records for New Zealand!
 Due to this some species which were originally reportable as rare visitors are now no longer reportable species as the research has established this area is within their range in season.

 • Chatham Albatross and South Polar Skua sightings.
 Both are rarely seen off the New Zealand mainland and we’ve had them turn up in in late spring for the past few years.
 This includes the sightings of Dark Morph South Polar Skua (very very rare in New Zealand waters).

 • New Zealand Storm Petrel being present in large numbers (30+) in spring and summer and a massive 100+ seen during a trip in January.
-They’ve also been present in every month except Aug.
+They’ve also been present in every month except August.

 how the data will be used